574118090/cs_paper_catcher/README.md

 - Search for papers based on keywords and sources(conferences, journals) names.
 - Sort papers by citation count.
-- Filter papers by specific years (start and end year).
+- Filter papers by specific years.
 - Automatically save the fetched data as a CSV file.
 - Support two tasks:
   - `catch`: Fetch papers from Google Scholar and save them as a CSV.
   - `download`: Downloads the PDF files of the papers listed in an existing CSV file.
+  - `catch&download`: Process both tasks.

 ## Installation